HerreTorensma/3d_engine/README.md

             - Use for ECS
         - Remove the dictionary shit from the ecs
             - Actually remove the dict completely
+            - Also zero-initialize components when setting (or when creating a new entity)
+            - And remove the weird passing a struct va args macro to ECS_SET
         - [x] Rethink what should be in core.h and global.h
         - Instead of returning structs in create functions, make init function that have a pointer to a struct as a paramter.
 This way you can decide per case if the struct should be statically or dynamically allocated.

+        - Move util to core

+        - Put all meshes in one vbo/vao
+        - Automatically create texture atlas???

+        - Do the rotation of the billboard sprites on the GPU via a shader

     - Add sound with SDL2_Mixer
     - Add collision